fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 ### Overview of the module

-Sixty four bit hash functions are generally overkill for hash table applications, and are primarily useful for check sums and related applications.
+Sixty-four bit hash functions are generally overkill for hash table applications, and are primarily useful for check sums and related applications.
 As checksums often have to deal with extremely large files or